-On a monthly basis, our Customer Complaint Centre tracks and analyses a number of indicators including:
+Customer Complaint Centre tracks and analyses a number of indicators including:

-For the high risk products known to be subject to counterfeiting in China, the development in sales and reported adverse events are also evaluated.
+For the high-risk products known to be subject to counterfeiting in China, the development in sales and reported adverse events are also evaluated.

 The public, including patients and healthcare professionals, can raise concerns of suspected Novo Nordisk counterfeit products to us as a customer complaint, which will be investigated by our Customer Complaint Centre and relevant experts.